 14th Street Busway Proposal

-To support the extraordinarily demand for surface transit and increased pedestrian activity, DOT is proposing an exclusive “Busway” along the core of 14th Street (Ninth to Third Avenues eastbound and Third to Eighth Avenues westbound).
+To support the extraordinarily demand for surface transit and increased pedestrian activity, DOT is proposing a “Busway” along the core of 14th Street (Ninth to Third Avenues eastbound and Third to Eighth Avenues westbound).
 Additionally, offset bus lanes are planned to be added from Eighth Avenue to Ninth Avenue westbound, and a combination of curbside and offset bus lanes are expected to be added from First Avenue to Third Avenue in both directions.
 The street redesign includes temporary bus bulbs and expanded sidewalks to the corridor.
 DOT also plans to add new pedestrian space along Union Square West from 14th to 15th Streets and 16th to 17th Streets.
 Under this plan, access to the Busway would be mostly limited to M14 local and SBS buses.
 In addition, Access-A-Ride vehicles, local deliveries, emergency vehicles, and private cars accessing parking garages would also be permitted.
-14th Street bus priority treatments would be in effect during peak periods, with specific hours still to be determined.
+For all non-bus vehicles needing local access, motorists will be able to make a turn on to 14th Street, and then make the next available right turn off 14th Street.
+All vehicles will have access to 14th Street but only buses and emergency vehicles will be able to use 14th Street for through trips.
+These vehicles may turn onto 14th Street from the avenue closest to their destination, then exit 14th Street at the next legal turn.
+14th Street bus priority treatments would be in effect from 5AM to 10PM every day.

-During the L Train closure, the L1, L2, and L3 shuttle routes will travel across the Williamsburg Bridge down Grand Street making a stop at Grand Street and Bushwick Avenue.
+During the L Train closure, L train shuttle routes will travel across the Williamsburg Bridge down Grand Street making stops at Grand Street and Bushwick Avenue.
 NYC DOT will be implementing a parking protected bike lane in the eastbound direction and a protected bike lane in the westbound direction.
 This proposals purpose is to add connectivity to the already existing bike network and to serve the large increase in cyclists expected during the shutdown.
+As part of the project, portions of Grand Street will be dedicated to local access and buses only from 5AM to 10PM, seven days a week: Bushwick Avenue to Union Avenue in the westbound direction, and Keap Street to Rodney Street in the eastbound direction.
+Vehicles needing local access can turn onto Grand Street from the cross-street closest to their destination.
+For through access between the Williamsburg Bridge and points east, vehicles must use an alternate route such as Metropolitan Avenue.

 NYC DOT will be adding loading zones to help trucks making deliveries to Grand Street’s many businesses.
 As part of the project, NYC DOT will also implement short segments of bus lanes from Morgan Avenue to Catherine Street and Rodney Street to Keap Street.